 Tribal Law & Order (TLOA) Implementation

-On May 30, 2013, the Department released a report to Congress entitled Indian Country Investigations and Prosecutions which provides a range of enforcement statistics required under the Tribal Law and Order Act of 2010.
-The report, based on data compiled from the FBI and the case management system used by U.S. Attorney’s Offices (USAO) with Indian Country jurisdiction shows among other things a 54 percent increase in Indian Country criminal prosecutions since Fiscal Year 2009.
+On May 30, 2013, and Aug.
+26, 2014, the Department released the first two reports to Congress entitled Indian Country Investigations and Prosecutions which provide a range of enforcement statistics required under the Tribal Law and Order Act of 2010.
+The reports, based on data compiled from the FBI and the case management system used by U.S. Attorney’s Offices (USAO) with Indian Country jurisdiction shows among other things a substantial increase in Indian Country criminal prosecutions since Fiscal Year 2009.

-Among other facts and information, the report shows the following:
+Among other facts and information, the reports showed the following:

-- USAO data for calendar year (CY) 2011 indicate that just under 37 percent (1,041) of all Indian Country submissions for prosecution (2,840) were declined by USAOs.
-In CY 2012, USAOs declined approximately 31 percent (965) of all (3,145) Indian Country submissions for prosecution.
+- USAO data for calendar year (CY) 2013 show that 34 percent (853) of all Indian country submissions for prosecution (2,542) were declined for prosecution.
+In CY 2012, USAOs declined approximately 31 percent (965) of all (3145) Indian country submissions for prosecution.
+USAO data for CY 2011 indicate that just under 37 percent (1,041) of all Indian country submissions for prosecution (2,840) were declined.
 Overall, a substantial majority of Indian Country criminal cases opened by USAOs were prosecuted.

 Establishment of the Office of Tribal Justice as Separate Component within the Justice Department

 - On November 17, 2010, Attorney General Holder announced the establishment of the Office of Tribal Justice (OTJ) as a separate component within the organizational structure of the Department.
 OTJ has a key role in the Department’s ongoing initiative to improve public safety in Indian Country, and serves as an important resource on matters of Indian law.
 In late 2012, Tracy Toulou, who had served on detail as OTJ Director since 2000, was selected as the first permanent Director of the Office.